Fishing Tips for Beginners

 Choosing the Right Line

 Monofilament lines are ideal for beginners due to their ease of use and flexibility.
 Start with an 8-12 pound test line, which is appropriate for a variety of fish.
+You can upgrade to braided line or fluorocarbon later once you understand what you’re actually doing out there.

 Basic Tackle and Tools